cube3power/atsd/portals/README.md

 ## Custom Portals

-Custom portals can be created on the **Configuration > Portals** page as described in the following [guide](creating-and-assigning-portals.md).
+Custom portals can be created as described in the following [guide](portals-overview.md#create-portal).

 ## Built-in Portals

-ATSD contains built-in portals which are automatically enabled and are listed on the **Configuration > Portals** page.
+ATSD contains built-in portals which are listed on the [Portals](portals-overview.md#portals-page) page.

 - ATSD (self monitoring)
 - Linux nmon
 - AIX nmon